Lovely Decor in Filet Crochet (Book Review)

 Related Resources

-This book is at the top of our list of best filet crochet pattern books.
+This book is at the top of my list of best filet crochet pattern books.
 Click HERE to see more of our suggestions for outstanding filet crochet patterns you might want to try.

-Check out the vintage crochet section of our website to find bunches of pictures and pages about vintage pattern books that include filet crochet patterns and other types of patterns.
+Check out the vintage crochet section of this website to find bunches of pictures and pages about vintage pattern books that include filet crochet patterns and other types of patterns.

 Learn More About Crochet: